GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 complexity of this Rocky Mountain region.
 What it needs is artificial illumination.
-We want to simulate shading by a sun source in the east, hence we derive the required intensities from the gradients of the topography in the N90˚ E direction using :doc:`grdgradient`.
+We want to simulate shading by a sun source in the east, hence we derive the required intensities from the gradients of the topography in the N90ºE direction using :doc:`grdgradient`.
 Other than the required input and output filenames, the available options are

   +-------------------------------------------------+-------------------------------------------------------------------+